trent129/Web-Development-Projects/README.md

 1. Expanding Cards- This project has 5 panels of photos when you click on one it expands out.
 Some added functionality will be to have compress on click later on.
 2. Progress Steps- Upon click a panel it moves to next circle or step in a process.
 3. Rotating Navigation- Upon click a panel it rotates up revealing more icons
+4. Hidden Search Widget- Upon click it reveals a search bar to fill information and toggles